Apps72/BlazorGuidelines/readme.md

 > Blazor is relatively new and with the community experience, we could together create Blazor guidelines.

-## How it works and jow to contribute?
+## How it works and how to contribute?

 **This project is discussion based**